ostromcode/The-Cat/README.md

 This repository contains the working draft of a Bitcoin Improvement Proposal (BIP) tentatively titled **“Non-monetary UTXO Cleanup (The Cat)”**.

-It documents a soft-fork consensus change and new standardness rules intended to remove existing non-monetary UTXOs (NMUs) created by protocols such as Ordinals and Stamps, and to prevent similar UTXOs from being relayed or mined in the future.
+It documents a soft-fork consensus change and new spending rules intended to remove existing non-monetary UTXOs (NMUs) created by protocols such as Ordinals and Stamps, and to prevent similar UTXOs from being relayed or mined in the future.